bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

+Creating a product with variants and SKUs on V2 requires calling multiple V2 endpoints.
+Here is a sample workflow you would need to follow to create product options and option sets using the V2 API endpoints.

 **V2 workflow:**

-This is an example workflow to create product options and option sets using the V2 Products API:

-1. Create an option (in this example *Color*)
+1. Create an option (for example, Color)

 `POST /v2/options`

 This will only create an option with no values added.

 ```json